tellor-io/frontend-tellor_hub/frontend/TELLOR_HUB_README.md

 - **Animation**: Continuous pulsing glow animation

 ### 2. Orbiting Pods
-Four pods orbit around the central hub, each representing a different function:
+Modules surround the central hub, each representing a different function:

 #### 🌉 Bridge to Tellor
 - **Function**: Transfer TRB tokens from Ethereum to Tellor Layer